HIS 102

 Arc

-Read the Declaration of the Rights of Man (along with the document background notes and the study questions) and answer the following question in a paragraph:
+Read the Declaration of the Rights of Man (along with the document background notes and the study questions) and answer the following question in a paragraph.

 Citing specific evidence from the Declaration of the Rights of Man (not from the textbook), compare the rights mentioned in the French Declaration with those mentioned in the Declaration of Independence.

-Your paragraph must follow this format:
+Your paragraph must follow this format.

-Please take a moment to review Charlie's History Writing Center for specific information on the writing requirements for the assignments in the course.
+Please take a moment to review Charlie's History Writing Center(See the tutorial on the one-page paper and the paper examples.) for specific information on the writing requirements for the assignments in the course.
+There is also a good example of a one-page paper available that will show you how to structure your paper.
 Please check this short explanation of what it means to cite historical evidence.

 Your assignment should be submitted on Canvas.